 Some of my favorites include the bay cruises, walking tours and night tours.
-Some other tours I've been on recently that I also enjoyed include the SF movie tour, the waterfront Segway tour (in Fisherman's Wharf) and the Magic Bus tour.
+Some other tours I've been on recently that I also enjoyed including the SF movie tour, Yosemite one day trips and the all day city tour.

 You can also take one of several day tours including a trip to either Napa or Sonoma (or both), an adventure down to Monterey and Carmel or even a helicopter ride over the city.

-Below you will find recommendations for the top tours in the city.
+Below you will find recommendations for the top San Francisco tours in the city.
 You will also find recaps from some of my most recent trips.

 If you love getting to know the city (like I do!), then taking a tour is a perfect way to learn more and understand the city like a local!

 Disclaimer: I receive a small commission from some of the links on this page.

 More than one million people visit Alcatraz Prison every year.
 This small island is just a couple of miles off the coast and it makes for one of the most popular San Francisco tours each year.